LightAi39/ChroMapper-UpdateChecker/README.md

 Drop the files inside the `ChroMapper-UpdateChecker(version).zip` into the `Plugins` folder in your ChroMapper directory.
 This plugin should work on any ChroMapper version.

 ## For plugin developers
+Any plugin can use this!
 Simply add a `manifest.json` as an embedded resource to your project and it will automatically be read.
 To create the `manifest.json`, follow the format below:

 ```json
 {